Mary Corleone: Casting

-Sofia Coppola, the daughter of director Francis Ford Coppola, was cast in the role of Mary Corleone after several choices dropped out: Winona Ryder discontinued her involvement with the film due to nervous exhaustion, Julia Roberts due to scheduling conflicts, and Madonna was deemed too old for the part by some.
-Rebecca Schaeffer had earlier pursued the role but had been murdered by a deranged fan.
-It has been suggested that the situation further damaged Francis Ford Coppola's career and ruined Sofia's before it had even begun.
-Coppola has said that she never really wanted to act, and only appeared in the film as a favor to her father.
+Director Francis Ford Coppola cast his daughter Sofia as Mary after several actresses dropped out: Winona Ryder left due to experiencing nervous exhaustion after filming Welcome Home, Roxy Carmichael (1990) and Mermaids (1990) back-to-back and did not want to give a substandard performance, Julia Roberts left due to scheduling conflicts after she had already cast in Pretty Woman, and Madonna was deemed too old for the part by some.
+Rebecca Schaeffer had also pursued the role where she was due to meet with Coppola on the day of her scheduled audition, but was murdered by an obsessed fan even before filming started.

-After filming, Sofia Coppola confirmed that she did not want to enter acting.
-It has also been suggested that Sofia's role in the film may have contributed to its box office performance, which started strongly and then went into decline.
-Coppola has said that her father based a lot of her character on her while writing the script, before she was even cast into the role.
-Sofia had herself worried that she had only been given the role because she was the director's daughter, and the role placed a strain on her during the time of shooting that her mother observed in a series of diaries she wrote for Vogue during the filming.

-After she was critically panned for her performance in The Godfather Part III, for which she won Worst Supporting Actress and Worst New Star at the 1990 Golden Raspberry Awards, Coppola ended her acting career, although she appeared in the independent film Inside Monkey Zetterland (1992), as well as in the backgrounds of films by her friends and family: for example, she appeared as Saché, one of Queen Padmé Amidala's five handmaidens in George Lucas' Star Wars: Episode I – The Phantom Menace (1999).
-Coppola has since been quoted as saying that she was not hurt by the criticism from her role in The Godfather Part III, because she never especially wanted an acting career.
+It has been suggested that the situation further damaged Coppola's career and ruined Sofia's before it had even begun.
+Sofia, who later became a critically acclaimed filmmaker, said that she never really wanted to act and only appeared in the film as a favor to her father.
+She reiterated after filming that she did not want to be an actress.
+It has also been suggested that her role in the film contributed to its box office performance, which started strongly and then went into decline.
+She said that her father based a lot of her character on her while writing the script, before she was even cast in the role.
+She worried that she had only been given the role because she was his daughter, which placed a strain on her during shooting that her mother observed in a series of diaries she wrote for Vogue during production.
+After she was critically panned for her performance in the film, for which she won Worst Supporting Actress and Worst New Star at the 1990 Golden Raspberry Awards, Sofia ended her acting career.
+She said that she was not hurt by the criticism because she never wanted an acting career.